gonzalomvp/nwRename/README.md

 Originally concieved to bulk rename subtitle files with one naming pattern to the correspondent video files (which followed a different naming pattern).

+Example:

+These hypothetically downloaded video files came with the wrong episode numbers and a completely different naming pattern from the subtitles.
+That'd be a pain in the ass to fix manually.
+Simply run nwRename and the job is done automatically.

 Screenshot (text too large to fit github preview thingy):
 ![Screenshot](https://raw.github.com/a442/nwRename/master/screenshot.png "Screenshot")